Commercial Truck Insurance Requirement MC S90

 What’s with the 35 Day Notice of Cancellation on a Motor Carrier Insurance Policy?

-Because the MCS90/91X acts like a safety net to protect the public, time is required to keep that public informed.
+Because the MCS90–91X acts like a safety net to protect the public, time is required to keep that public informed.

-Their thinking is that this gives both brokers and customers plenty of warning—visible on the FMCSA public forum—when insurance is about to run out.
+The reasoning is that this gives both brokers and customers plenty of warning—visible on the FMCSA public forum—when insurance is about to run out.

 If someone stops making payments and their insurance gets canceled, it’ll show as pending cancellation for 35 days.